Sex Offender Classification

 - Murder with Sexual Motivation 2903.02

-- Unlawful Death or Termination of Pregnancy As A Result of Committing or Attempting to Commit a Felony with Sexual Motivation 2903.04
+- Unlawful Death or Termination of Pregnancy as a Result of Committing or Attempting to Commit a Felony with Sexual Motivation 2903.04

 - Kidnapping of Minor to Engage in Sexual Activity 2905.01(A)(4)